viniciusarruda/my-faster/README.md

     - [x] Positive examples are anchor boxes that have an IoU with a ground truth bounding box of 0.7 or more.
 If no anchor  point has such an IoU with a specific box, the one with the highest IoU is used instead.
     - [x] They use 128 positive examples and 128 negative ones.
 If they can't come up with 128 positive examples, they add more negative ones.
     - [x] Look the test topic and also check if I am doing right
-    - [ ] Balance the training also for the regressor.
+    - [x] Balance the training also for the regressor.
-    - [ ] Check the TODOs in the dataset_loader file
-- [ ] Clean/comment/review loss.py file
+- [ ] Clean/comment/review loss.py file (check to remove duplicata as calculating the iou)
 - [ ] Document as in https://realpython.com/documenting-python-code/
 - [ ] Remove the batch loop, since it is only one image (to add more images in the batch later, but I think I wont)
 - [ ] Improve the visualization including verbose information for debugging (Tensorboard)
+    - [ ] Include a heatmap visualization of the features right before the RPN (maybe an insight to use attention here)
 - [ ] Check about the pattern of bbox.
 I really need to consider bbox as pixels position or continuous ?
       If continuous, makes sense to calculade the area as w1 - w0 + 1 (so, re-check the NMS) ?
 ---------- Well done!
 Keep going! --------------